BSPH/MPH or MSPH or MPHTM or MHA Combined Degrees

 BSPH/MPH or MSPH or MPHTM Combined Degrees

+Combined degree students complete the MPH, MSPH or MPHTM requirements as listed for these degrees.
 The BSPH/MPH or MSPH or MPHTM combined degree may be completed in approximately 1½- 2 years following graduation from the undergraduate BSPH, a time savings of 1 semester.
 A MPH or MSPH degree typically takes 2 to 2½ years to complete.
 Actual time depends on the number of credits students complete per semester and the time to do the practicum and integrated learning experience.

 Combined Degree students should meet with their faculty advisor early in their senior year to plan study that will incorporate the goals and competencies of the MPH/MSPH/MPHTM program they intend to pursue.
-Please note that Combined Degree students must complete all requirements for the BSPH and graduate from the BSPH program.

 The professional master’s require a practicum and integrated learning experience (ILE).
 These are done toward the end of the course work and planned with the master’s advisor to fulfill the program competencies.
 Practical experience or internships that is not planned within MPH competencies may not count as either the practicum or ILE.

 The MHA program is a 54 credit masters in health administration plus a 950-hour administrative residency.
 (See the MHA degree requirements) BSPH/MHA Combined Degree students may share up to 12 credits during their senior year in the BSPH program.
 The MHA typically takes 3 years to complete and the combined degree saves approximately 1 semester of time.
 Combined Degree students may only begin the MHA full time in the fall semester.
 Students are eligible to take a challenge exam; if passed, the student may proceed to the next class in sequence.
 No course credit is awarded for a waived course, and the full number of degree credits are required.
 In their senior year, students may take up to 12 graduate credits that are shared in the BSPH and MHA degrees from the following: